 3. Apply plenty of Slip Solution between the painted surface and the adhesive side of film to allow the piece to move easily.
 Get everything WET, WET, WET.

 4. Position the film part in place.
 Make a small firm vertical stroke with the squeegee down the center of the material.
 The part should now be "anchored" to the surface and should not move freely.
 If the pieces needs to be stretched to go around a convex shape you must have one end of the film “anchored” so that you can stretch the other end of the film.
-You may need to anchor it with the alcohol mix (or plain water) to remove all of the Slip Solution from under that are of the film.
+You anchor the film by using the alcohol mix (or plain water) to remove all of the Slip Solution from under that are of the film.

 5. Wet the top surface of the film with the Slip solution, then using your squeegee make firm overlapping strokes from the middle to the material edge (rewet the material surface after each stroke with the squeegee).
 Use firm pressure to avoid leaving water or air bubbles under the material.
 Most bubbles can be removed by firm, fast squeegeeing.
 If the bubbles are not moving, lift the film, rewet and resqueegee.

 7. If all bubbles are now gone, then make sure that the edges of the film are secure.
 The best way to do this is to test the film by gently attempting to lift the edge with your fingernail.
-If it lifts, spray the alcohol solution under the film's edge and squeegee it down.
+If it lifts, spray the alcohol solution (or plain water) under the film's edge and squeegee it down.
 Sometimes it's best to wrap the squeegee with a dry microfibre cloth, so that all of the water that is pushed out is dried up immediately.
 That should lock it down.

 9.Repeat steps 1 - 8 until all pieces have been applied.